DrEntropy/FMFun/readme.md

 * see the two block diagrams

 * TODO://
+    * Add parameters for envolopes, but can i use subtree for this??
     * Add pitch envelope
-    * Add parameters for envelopes and filters
     * Add filter envelope
     * Not sure if i should also add lfo and matrix for that... thinks are starting to get tedious for this demo project!
     * Refactor main oscliator and add second copy- use subtrees?